github/release-radar/README.md

 <img width="700" src="https://user-images.githubusercontent.com/36594527/141879290-ffbc7a47-6843-4122-990b-684c4b885dbf.png"></a>

 The GitHub Release Radar is a post written on the GitHub blog each month to showcase community projects that have shipped major version releases.
 A post is shipped at the start of the month showcasing community projects from the previous month.
+We feature everything from the biggest open source projects to quirky weekend hobbies.

-If you're a maintainer, or a contributor of an open source project, and you have a major version release that shipped, we'd love to hear from you.
+If you're a maintainer, or a contributor of an open source project, and you have a major version release (especially v1.0 releases!) that shipped, we'd love to hear from you.

 We can't promise we can feature all projects, but we would love to consider your project.